Vanessa Hudgens Stuns At ‘Dog Days’ Premiere

-Butler accompanied his girl to the premiere who was quite stunning in a lavender strapless gown.
+Butler accompanied his girl to the premiere, and she was quite stunning in a lavender strapless gown.
 It was fitted around the waist and flowed into a train full of lovely puffs of lavender.
 The sheer skirt gave her legs a little show.
 The 29-year-old had her dark short hair smoothed back with one side behind her ear, which also showed off her sparkly earrings.
 Her eyelid color matched her dress as well.

 Her guy looked dashing in a black suit.
 The couple was seen in an fun moment as they were backstage, Austin had his arm around her waist and they were both amused by something.
 The former Disney Channel star shared that photo on social media.
 She said that Austin is really supportive and that they have each other’s backs.